enhancedlib/enhanced/README.md

 # Enhanced

-A Powerful C/C++ Development Framework
+A More Powerful C/C++ Development Framework

 This software is licensed under [Enhanced License](LICENSE).